-The following types of service (application) can be developed and deployed on Avaya Breeze:
+The following types of service (application) can be developed and deployed on the Avaya Breeze Platform:

 - Call Intercept services - Called Party and Calling Party services

 All incoming and outgoing calls between the PSTN and the enterprise can take full advantage of Call Intercept services that run on the Avaya Breeze Platform.
 This is true regardless of the type of endpoint (H.323 or SIP) and the type of trunk (ISDN or SIP).
 Station-to-station calls within the enterprise cannot invoke Call Intercept services even if the endpoints are SIP endpoints.
 There are two types of Call Intercept service:

 - Based on who is being called, a Called Party service looks at the configuration data for that called party to determine how to handle the call.